 The man with the blue feather shows up.

-Next and final scene, they are at the Prince’s Royal Castle, and the Prince brings the terrible sisters and the terrible father before the court for judgement.
+In the next and final scene, they are at the Prince’s Royal Castle, and the Prince brings the terrible sisters and the terrible father before the court for judgment.
 The Prince asks his beloved wife, Cinderella, what to do with them.